-During the fiscal year ended December 31, 2014, the Board held seven meetings.
-Directors attended an average of 99% of the total number of Board meetings held during the fiscal year ended December 31, 2014.
+During the fiscal year ended December 31, 2015, the Board held nine meetings.
+Directors attended an average of 95% of the total number of Board meetings held during the fiscal year ended December 31, 2015.

 The committees of the Board are composed of directors and executive officers of the Bank.
-The following table sets forth the five committees, of which four committees are currently outstanding, established by the Board, the number of director members of each committee, the total number of participants of each committee and the total number of meetings held by each committee during the fiscal year ended December 31, 2014:
+The following table sets forth the four committees, established by the Board, the number of director members of each committee, the total number of participants of each committee and the total number of meetings held by each committee during the fiscal year ended December 31, 2015:

 Committee Number of director members Total number of participants Total number of meetings held

-Audit and Compliance Committee 5 7 6
+Audit and Compliance Committee 3 5 6

 Risk Policy and Assessment Committee 5 9 5

-Assets and Liabilities Committee () 5 6 3

-Finance and Business Committee () 4 6 2
+Finance and Business Committee 5 7 6

-Nomination and Compensation Committee 4 5 6
+Nomination and Compensation Committee 3 4 7